appyoumake/appyoumake_compiler_service/readme.md

 ### Testing and debugging

 ####jMeter
-jMeter may be used to script call to the server.
-A jMeter script-file is in the bard repository
+jMeter may be used to script calls to the server.
+A jMeter script-file is in the sinettlab/bard repository

 #### Callback server
-A very simple callback server (node.js) is in the bard repository
+A very simple callback server (node.js) is in the sinettlab/bard repository

 #### node-inspector and chrome
-If node.js is not run from an IDE supporting node debugging.
+If node.js is not run from an IDE supporting node.js debugging.

 ```
 npm install -g node-inspector